 This Bible reading and prayer journal does more than just offer a reading plan.

 It provides worksheets that will help you take God’s Word and plant it deep in your heart until it becomes a lifestyle for you.

-To download the Read Through the Bible in 365 Days Challenge Workbook, just type in your email below and you will receive a link to download it and many other free printables.
+To download the Read Through the Bible in 365 Days Challenge Workbook, just type in your email below and the journal will open up in a browser for you to download.